olijf/uppaal-docker/README.md

 5. Build the container with `docker build -t uppaal .`
 6. Run the container with `./run.sh` to mount the right folders and enable the x11 forwarding.
 7. login with password uppaal
-8. Use uppaal like you normally would.
+8. Use UPPAAL like you normally would.
 Save your files in the persistent folder to keep them.
 9. Enjoy!